SRGSSR/pillarbox-documentation/Specifications/monitoring.md

 | `qos_timings` | QoS timings | JSON dictionary | `{ ... }` |

 > [!IMPORTANT]
 > Requirements for each key are not provided explicitly but implementations should fill as much information as possible.
+If some information cannot be reliably determined it should be omitted.

 ### Browser